dkucz/dkucz.github.io/README.md

 - **Source Code and Development Insights:** Access the game's source code and my development journey here: [Source Code](https://github.com/dkucz/CryptRaiderGame)

-#### <a id="tank-battle"></a>**Tank Battle Game:**
-- **Overview:** Developed a straightforward tank battle game, where the player controls a tank to combat stationary turrets.
-This project enhanced my understanding of 3D modeling, audio-visual effects, and basic AI in game development.
-- **Key Features and Learning Points:**
-  - **Audio-Visual Effects:** Integrated smoke effects and added sound effects for shooting and explosions, improving gameplay experience.
-  - **Simple Enemy AI:** Created a basic AI for turrets, enabling them to detect and shoot at the player's tank, introducing a fundamental level of interactivity and challenge.
-- **Demonstration:** See the game in action and its features: Gameplay Link
-- **Source Code:** Explore the coding and design aspects of the game here: [Source Code](https://github.com/dkucz/TankAssaultGame)

 #### <a id="obstacle-course"></a>**Obstacle Assault Course**
 - **Overview:** Designed and developed a dynamic obstacle course game featuring a variety of challenging elements, such as rotating, and moving platforms.
 This project allowed me to delve into physics-based game mechanics and interactive level design in game development.
 - **Key Features and Learning Points:**